softozor/faas-templates/README.md

 **CAUTION** This template deploys a docker container with root user.
 This is something we need to fix some time later (cf. [this issue](https://gitlab.hidora.com/softozor/shopozor/services/-/issues/324)).

 The shopozor needs a lot of functions.
-To support multiple function projects, we need to diverge a bit from the usual faas template code: we don't include handler function code in our template.
-That is because otherwise it is difficult to have a simple dockerfile.
+Of course, we don't write one .net project for each function, because it would be far too heavy.
+However, we pack functions that belong together within the same project, so that we comply to the single responsibility principle.
+To support multiple function projects, we need to diverge a bit from the usual faas template code.
+That is because otherwise it is not trivial to have a simple `Dockerfile`.
+To keep things simple, we don't include handler function code and handler function project definition in our template.
+We therefore have neither `FunctionHandler.cs` nor `FunctionHandler.csproj`.
+However we have `EnvironmentSetup.cs` and `ServicesConfig.cs` classes in our `function` folder.
+The former is just there to make some environment data available (like the `IsDevelopment` flag).
+The latter provides a way to fill the DI container with your function-specific services.
+It is used in the `Startup` class located at the root of the `dotnet-hasura` template.

 Let's see how our template can be used:

 1. In your openfaas stack file, declare your function project like this:
 ```yaml